schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ### 7. Manual Installation of the Node Operating System

 - **Start the NODE VM**: Open Hyper-V Manager and start the `NODE` VM.
-- **Follow the Installation Wizard**: Proceed through the Azure Stack HCI OS installation wizard.
+- **Follow the Installation Wizard**: Proceed through the Azure Local OS installation wizard.
 - **Perform First Login**: Log in as the Administrator for the first time.

 No additional configuration is needed at this stage.